Reliability reigns at airport

-In 2001, Philips Color Kinetics delivered a programmable, full-color lighting solution that has been operating with no lamp or fixture replacements for over 100,000 hours as of April 2012.
+In 2001, Color Kinetics delivered a programmable, full-color lighting solution that has been operating with no lamp or luminaire replacements for over 100,000 hours as of April 2012.

 In October 2001, Northwest Airlines, Inc. unveiled a one-of-a-kind multimedia experience in the Edward H. McNamara Terminal at Detroit Metropolitan Wayne County Airport (DTW) in Michigan.
-The terminal's 800 ft (244 m) passenger tunnel uses intelligent LED lighting technology from Philips Color Kinetics to create a unique and pleasing experience for travelers moving between main Concourse A and Concourses B and C.
+The terminal's 244 m (800 ft) passenger tunnel uses intelligent LED lighting technology from Color Kinetics to create a unique and pleasing experience for travelers moving between main Concourse A and Concourses B and C.

 SmithGroup, a leading organization of architecture, engineering, interiors, and planning professionals, created a setting for the tunnel's ever-changing, mood-enhancing sound and light environment.
 The tunnel features sculpted art glass panels, translucent vinyl stretch ceilings, spacious 54-inch-wide automatic walkways, and advertisement-free walls.
-A combination of 8,180 linear feet (2493 m) of iColor Cove and 230 ColorBlast 12 full-color, intelligent LED fixtures from Philips Color Kinetics displays three different light shows, each programmed and augmented with music specially scored and synchronized by Mills James Productions, a creative media company headquartered in Columbus, Ohio.
+A combination of 2493 m (8,180 linear feet) of iColor Cove and 230 ColorBlast 12 full-color, intelligent LED luminaires from Color Kinetics displays three different light shows, each programmed and augmented with music specially scored and synchronized by Mills James Productions, a creative media company headquartered in Columbus, Ohio.

-To create an immersive experience within the passenger tunnel, six rows of customized iColor Cove fixtures, each specially fitted with a narrow 30° lens, were installed behind custom hand-etched glass panel.
-Each row of fixtures was aimed to direct light at a different angle, while the ColorBlast 12 fixtures were aimed to highlight the arched ceilings.
-Besides emergency lighting, Philips Color Kinetics fixtures produce the only lighting used in the tunnel, allowing passengers to enjoy a brief respite from the hurries and stresses of travel.
+To create an immersive experience within the passenger tunnel, six rows of customized iColor Cove luminaires, each specially fitted with a narrow 30° lens, were installed behind custom hand-etched glass panel.
+Each row of luminaires was aimed to direct light at a different angle, while the ColorBlast 12 luminaires were aimed to highlight the arched ceilings.
+Besides emergency lighting, Color Kinetics luminaires produce the only lighting used in the tunnel, allowing passengers to enjoy a brief respite from the hurries and stresses of travel.

-Not only do Philips Color Kinetics LED lighting fixtures deliver effective light for a considerably longer period of time than either incandescents or fluorescents, they can be digitally controlled to project dynamic, color-changing light — something that conventional light sources simply cannot do.
-The fixtures' digital intelligence was a great advantage to Mills James Productions, who were able to use an external, third-party DMX lighting console to deliver the lighting effects and coordinate them with the musical scores.
+Not only do Color Kinetics LED luminaires deliver effective light for a considerably longer period of time than either incandescents or fluorescents, they can be digitally controlled to project dynamic, color-changing light - something that conventional light sources simply cannot do.
+The luminaires' digital intelligence was a great advantage to Mills James Productions, who were able to use an external, third-party DMX lighting console to deliver the lighting effects and coordinate them with the musical scores.